splitice/simple-cache/README.md

 [![Build Status](https://travis-ci.org/splitice/simple-cache.svg?branch=master)](https://travis-ci.org/splitice/simple-cache)

-A simple on disk small / large key value store with LRU
+A simple on disk small / large key value store with LRU.
+Now also includes a monitoring API.

 ## Building
 Compile with the provided Makefile.
 Requires a GCC version with C++11 support.
 Tested with gcc-4.8.